 A Writing Exercise to Help You Recover

-Something that has helped me find more clarity about what happened and where I belong is to do a written inventory of what happened.
+Something that has helped me find more clarity about what happened and where I belong is to write out what happened.
 Writing helps us make sense of things, capture the lessons, and find clarity for next steps.

 - Describe my boss and co-worker experience and what parts were not a good fit for me.